nodemailer/wildduck/README.md

 ##### UIDL

-Wild Duck uses message `_id` value (24 byte hex) as the unique ID.
+WildDuck uses message `_id` value (24 byte hex) as the unique ID.
 If a message is moved from one mailbox to another then it might _re-appear_ in the listing.

 ##### RETR